 Using the above command, we are renaming file1 to file2 within the same directory location.

 cp is the Linux command for copying files or folders from one directory path to another.
-The essential difference between a move operation and a copy operation is that move operation deletes the file from source after moving, whereas, with copy operation, the file remains in both source and destination after copying.
+The essential difference between a move operation and a copy operation is that a move operation deletes the file from the source after moving, whereas, with a copy operation, the file remains in both source and destination after copying.

 Here is the syntax for copy in Linux:

 In the above command, [option] is optional, while the source specifies the path for the file or folder which needs to be copied.
 The destination specifies the location where the file/folder copied from the source will be pasted.